FriendsOfCake/search/docs/README.md

 ## Filtering by `belongsToMany` and `hasMany` associations

-If you want to filter values related to a `belongsToMany` association your best option is to use a `callback` like so:
+If you want to filter values related to a `belongsToMany` or `hasMany` association, your best option is to use a `callback` like so:

 ```php
 $searchManager